-- 914.1 No person may erect a sign which is affixed to a fence, utility pole or structure, or tree, shrub, rock, or other natural object. - 914.2 Signs shall not be mounted on roofs or extend above the roof line (unless mounted on a parapet wall which extends above the roof line, in which case the sign may not extend above the top of said parapet).
+914.1 No person may erect a sign which is affixed to a fence, utility pole or structure, or tree, shrub, rock, or other natural object.

-- 914.3 No projecting sign shall extend into a vehicular public way, or be less than eight (8) feet above a pedestrian way. - 914.4 No sign together with any supporting framework shall extend to a height above sixteen (16) feet. - 914.5 Signs shall not cover architectural details such as, but not limited to arches, sills, moldings, cornices, and transom windows. - 914.6 No sign shall be placed less than ten (10) feet from the paved surface of a public way or abutting lot line unless attached to a building. - 914.7 The Planning Board shall, by regulation, establish criteria for determining the total sign area and the maximum number of signs allowed on any site based on the use, number of tenants and the zoning district.
+- 914.2 Signs shall not be mounted on roofs or extend above the roof line (unless mounted on a parapet wall which extends above the roof line, in which case the sign may not extend above the top of said parapet). - 914.3 No sign together with any supporting framework shall extend to a height above sixteen (16) feet. - 914.4 Signs shall not cover architectural details such as, but not limited to arches, sills, moldings, cornices, and transom windows. - 914.5 Except for temporary signs, no sign shall be placed less than seven (7) feet from the paved surface of a public way or abutting lot lines unless attached to a building."